 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the TAG community without warning (and without refund in the case of a paid event).

 If any TAG staff members, volunteers, or other people associated with the TAG organization engage in unacceptable behavior, please report it to another member of staff, or report anonymously to our Google number (below).
 It is important to us that participants in TAG events feel safe, and it is our policy to maintain the level of anonymity requested by the reporter.

 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible or email firstname.lastname@example.org.
+If you are subject to — or witness to — unacceptable behavior at one of our events, or have any other concerns, please notify a community organizer as soon as possible.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify TAG with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.